 Class Registration Guide

-It is highly recommended that if you can't register early, that you register before the first week of classes end at the very latest, as you won’t need additional approvals.
-If you did register early in the open registration period, always check your schedule again toward the start of the semester to make sure nothing changed.
+If for some reason you can't register early, you should at least register before the first week of classes end, as you won’t need additional approvals.
+If you did register early in the open registration period, continue to check, in case new courses are added, and always check your schedule again toward the start of the semester to make sure it reflects your registration accurately.

 Tuition is billed a couple weeks before classes start and is due in full by the first day of classes, unless you’ve decided on a payment plan with the Bursar’s office.